Guest Article by Magdalena Wszelaki, a Certified Holistic Health Coach and Josie Lincoln, Naturopathic Nutritional Advisor and Detox Specialist

 We most often cannot remove stressful events, people and things from our lives but we can look at them and respond to them differently to spare our adrenals that chronic load.
 Do you know where to get started here?

 Wow!
 That’s a lot of sources to worry about as most of them are very present in our lives.
 So, what do you do?
 Where do you go from here?
 You need to learn to recognize where the toxicity is coming from and how to eliminate, neutralize or minimize it without too much fuss and expense.

-To help you get started they put together an information-packed FREE Thyroid Workshop where you can learn more about triggers of Hashimoto’s disease and hypothyroidism.
+To help you get started they put together an information-packed FREE Hypothyroidism Seminar where you can learn more about triggers of Hashimoto’s disease and hypothyroidism.